 Notice: The WWMC is in the process of organizing a Shoreline Restoration Workshop for owners of shoreline properties affected by the ice heave.
 The two-day workshop will occur on Friday and Saturday, May 11 and 12 at locations to be determined.
 Go to 2018 Ice Heave for more information.

 Notice: Considerable ice damage has occurred along the north shore of Wabamun Lake.
-Go to What's New for more information, including a link to the AEP bulletin about what must be done before repairing the damage.
+Go to 2018 Ice Heave for more information, including a links to the AEP and Parkland County bulletins about what must be done before repairing the damage.
 Also available is a report on the drone that flew over the damage and took photographs to record its extent.

 Wabamun Lake is located in central Alberta about 60 km west of the city of Edmonton.
 The Wabamun Watershed Management Council (WWMC) is a not-for-profit society that represents a cross-section of Wabamun Lake stakeholders who are committed to maintaining and improving the health of the lake and its watershed.

 The council works with governments, organizations, businesses and individuals to inform and educate stakeholders about the biology of the lake and the issues affecting the watershed and lake.
 It sponsors and coordinates programs and activities that gather information about the biology and use of the watershed and that improve the health and viability of the lake.

 The WWMC meets once a month, usually on the third Wednesday at 6:30 p.m.
 Meetings are generally held at the Alberta Environment and Parks office in Spruce Grove.
 Go to the What's New page for specific information about the next meeting.